rlue/ryanlue.com/_posts/2017-02-18-how-to-publish-a-gem.md

     $ zless metadata.gz

-If you’ve seen the [listing for Pry on RubyGems][pry], you’ll notice that a lot of this information looks familiar.
+If you’ve seen the [listing for Pry on RubyGems][pry]{:target="_blank"}, you’ll notice that a lot of this information looks familiar.
 In fact, each listing on RubyGems is automatically generated from this metadata file – there is no way for developers to manually edit a gem’s listing through the website.

 That means that before you can package a gem (Step 3 above), you must compile all of this information into a metadata file of your own (Step 1 above).
 (If you’re sweating over the length of the file you’re looking at now, relax – the gemspec file it was generated from is only 18 lines long.)